 Power BI Report Builder.
 Download and install Power BI Report Builder.

 The dataset doesn't have to be in a workspace in a Premium capacity, and you don't need to be a member of that workspace.

 To access a Power BI dataset, you need to have Build permission for the dataset.
 Read about Build permission.

-You don't need a Power BI Pro license to create a paginated report in Report Builder.
+You don't need a Power BI Pro or Premium Per User (PPU) license to create a paginated report in Report Builder.

-You do need a Power BI Pro license to publish your paginated report.
+You do need a Power BI Pro or Premium Per User (PPU) license to publish your paginated report.
 You also need at least a Contributor role for a workspace in a Premium capacity.

 Optional: If you want to follow along with this article, download the Power BI Desktop Retail Analysis sample .pbix file, open it in Power BI Desktop and add a table with a lot of columns.
 In the Format pane, turn off Totals.
 Then publish it to a workspace in the Power BI service.

 Open Power BI Report Builder.